What is a labral tear?

 The symptoms of FAI occur when impingement occurs between the ball and socket of your hip.
 Once the abnormal growth of bone in your hip joint has been removed, it is unlikely to grow back.
 The risk of ongoing damage to the hip and further damage to the labrum is now low as the cause of FAI has been removed.

-What are the risks of hip arthroscopy for the treatment of FAI?
+What are the risks of hip arthroscopy for the treatment of FAI and a labral tear?

 Some patients occasionally report numbness or tingling in the groin or inner thigh.
 This usually resolves with time.
 It is quite normal to experience some swelling and discomfort in the leg, thigh and buttock region.
 This is expected and will also resolve with time.
 It is important to avoid high impact activities during the early phase of recovery to minimise the risk of fracture.